Machine gun: 19th century

 The Agar Gun, otherwise known as a "coffee-mill gun" because of its resemblance to a coffee mill, was invented by Wilson Agar at the beginning of the US Civil War.
-The weapon featured mechanized loading using a hand crank linked to a hopper above the weapon.
-The weapon featured a single barrel and fired through the turning of the same crank; it operated using paper cartridges fitted with percussion caps and inserted into metal tubes that acted as chambers; it was therefore functionally similar to a revolver.
+The weapon featured mechanized loading, using a hand crank linked to a hopper above the weapon.
+The weapon featured a single barrel, and fired through the turning of the same crank; it operated using paper cartridges fitted with percussion caps and inserted into metal tubes that acted as chambers; it was therefore functionally similar to a revolver.
 The weapon was demonstrated to President Lincoln in 1861.
 He was so impressed with the weapon that he purchased 10 on the spot for $1,500 apiece.
-The Union Army eventually purchased a total of 54 of the weapons.
-However, due to antiquated views of the Ordnance Department the weapons, like its more famous counterpart the Gatling Gun, saw only limited use.
+The Union Army eventually purchased a total of 70 of the weapons.
+However, due to the antiquated views of the Ordnance Department, the weapon – like its more famous counterpart the Gatling Gun – saw only limited use.

 The Gatling gun, patented in 1861 by Richard Jordan Gatling, was the first to offer controlled, sequential fire with mechanical loading.
 The design's key features were machine loading of prepared cartridges and a hand-operated crank for sequential high-speed firing.
 It first saw very limited action in the American Civil War; it was subsequently improved and used in the Franco-Prussian war and North-West Rebellion.
 Many were sold to other armies in the late 19th century and continued to be used into the early 20th century until they were gradually supplanted by Maxim guns.
 Early multi-barrel guns were approximately the size and weight of contemporary artillery pieces, and were often perceived as a replacement for cannon firing grapeshot or canister shot.
 The large wheels required to move these guns around required a high firing position, which increased the vulnerability of their crews.
 Sustained firing of gunpowder cartridges generated a cloud of smoke, making concealment impossible until smokeless powder became available in the late 19th century.
 Gatling guns were targeted by artillery they could not reach, and their crews were targeted by snipers they could not see.
 The Gatling gun was used most successfully to expand European colonial empires, since against poorly equipped indigenous armies it did not face such threats.

 In 1864, in the aftermath of the Second Schleswig War, Denmark started a program intended to develop a gun that used the recoil of a fired shot to reload the firearm though a working model would not be produced until 1888.

 In 1870, a Lt.
 Holsten Friberg of the Swedish army patented a fully automatic recoil-operated firearm action and may have produced firing prototypes of a derived design around 1882: this was the forerunner to the 1907 Kjellman machine gun, though, due to rapid residue buildup from the use of black powder, Friberg's design was not a practical weapon.